jgherruzo/JGH_GrocyAssistant/README.md

 # JGH_GrocyAssistant
 Develop a Grocy Assistant using NodeRed, Telegram

+## IMPORTANT
+After using GA you need to create a telegram boot.
+I advise to create a group and including you rbot, using this group will increase the security of your bot.

+If you would like to use GA you must add "Generico" as shop in your grocy.
+After that, you must manually add it clicking on inject node or just send command /shop_Generico

+Search for "WARNING" node.
+They are close to a node where you must include some personal info: Grocy IP, Grocy API key or telegram chat id.

 ## 1. Introduction
 ### 1.1 Context
 I would like to improve our control over our grocery.
 Track the evolution of our inventory and cost.